Meg Guiseppi, LinkedIn Personal Branding Expert

 - Manager of Job-Hunt Help's Personal Branding LinkedIn Group.
 Come join us!

-Find out more about Meg by viewing her LinkedIn and Google Plus profiles and following her on Twitter @MegGuiseppi.
+Find out more about Meg by viewing her LinkedIn Profile and following her on Twitter @MegGuiseppi.

 You may also download Meg's free ebook - Job-Hunt Guide to Executive Branding and Your LinkedIn Profile.

 Articles by Meg Guiseppi